 3. A faculty member who asserts that the procedures followed to reach the non-reappointment decision materially deviated from the prescribed procedures such that doubt is cast on the decision not to reappoint may appeal from that decision to the Faculty Hearing Committee.

-4. According to the Code of the University of North Carolina (604B): “In no event shall a decision not to reappoint a faculty member be based upon (a) the exercise by the faculty member of rights guaranteed by the First Amendment to the United States Constitution, or by Article I of the North Carolina Constitution, or (b) the faculty member's race, color, sex, religion, creed, national origin, age, disability, or honorable service in the armed services of the United Statesveteran’s status, or other forms of discrimination prohibited under polices adopted by the Board of Trustees, or (c) personal malice.”
+4. According to the Code of the University of North Carolina (604B): “In no event shall a decision not to reappoint a faculty member be based upon (a) the exercise by the faculty member of rights guaranteed by the First Amendment to the United States Constitution, or by Article I of the North Carolina Constitution, or (b) the faculty member's race, color, sex, religion, creed, national origin, age, disability, veteran’s status, or other forms of discrimination prohibited under polices adopted by the Board of Trustees, or (c) personal malice.”
 For purposes of this section, the term “personal malice” means dislike, animosity, ill-will, or hatred based on personal characteristics, traits or circumstances of an individual.
 See UNC Policy 101.3.1 II.B. for details.

-* The term "working days" as used in these policies Section 4.00 means any day (excluding Saturdays and Sundays) on the undergraduate Academic Calendar that classes are scheduled to be in session during the faculty member's contracted employment term, not including summer sessions.
+* The term "working days" as used in Section 4.00 means any day (excluding Saturdays and Sundays) on the undergraduate Academic Calendar that classes are scheduled to be in session during the faculty member's contracted employment term, not including summer sessions.

 4.07 Academic Tenure and Promotion